 If your dog vomited the pills, they’re in luck (sort of).
-They’ll need lab work to obtain baseline values, and you’ll have to get follow-up labs in a few days, and again in a couple weeks.
+They’ll need lab work to obtain baseline values, and you’ll have to get follow-up labs in a few days and again in a couple of weeks.
 But as far as treatment goes, they’ll get activated charcoal.
 Some dogs like activated charcoal.
 (People administering it DO NOT)

 However, if no pills are recovered, or you’re past that 2-hour window, treatment gets more complicated.
 Priority goes to protecting the kidneys and stomach.
 Expect to see a treatment plan including the following:

 - Repeat lab work (usually daily)

 If bleeding is a concern, a blood transfusion may be necessary.
 If there’s worry about a perforated ulcer, surgery goes to the top of the list.
 The cost of treatment is high, even in best-case scenarios.

 Why so much?
 Aspirin and ibuprofen stay in a dog’s system FOUR TIMES longer than a human’s.
 You don’t want to take that risk.
 Keep bottles closed tight and out of the reach of your dog and children.